technofocus-pte/fbricadmingovpdepth/Lab Guides/Lab 5/lab 5 - Integrating Microsoft Fabric with Microsoft Purview.md

 4. Give your Fabric instance a friendly name

-    1. Data source name – `Fabric Datasource`.
+    1. Data source name – `FabricDatasource`.

     2. Select **Register.** The data source is added successfully.